Henry Hudson Trail

-The Garden State Parkway is the dividing line between the northern and southern sections of the trail.
-The northern section runs 12 miles east from the Aberdeen-Keyport border to Highlands, north of and roughly parallel to NJ Route 36.
+The Garden State Parkway, the North Jersey Coast Line, and several abandoned rail bridges in Matawan and Aberdeen is the dividing line between the northern and southern sections of the trail.
+The northern section runs 12 miles east from the Aberdeen-Keyport border to Highlands, north of and roughly parallel to Route 36.
 A missing link in Atlantic Highlands requires on-road travel between Avenue D and the Atlantic Highlands marina.
 The southern (inland) section runs south from Matawan to Freehold Borough.
-A long missing link in Marlboro divides this inland section into its own north and south segments.
+A long missing link between Wyncrest Road and Big Brook Park in Marlboro divides this inland section into its own north and south segments, but planning is underway to connect the segments in 2025.

 The property for the inland sections is currently railbanked by New Jersey Transit (NJT), which leases the line for trail usage to the Monmouth County Park System.
 The trail is administered by the Monmouth County Park System and is leased through 2020 for use as a trail.
 If future economic conditions warrant resuming operation, NJT reserves the right to restore rail service at any time.
 The railroad line was never officially abandoned, unlike most rail trails.